Stainless Steel Electropolishing Service

-To start the stainless steel polishing process, parts are submerged in the temperature-controlled electrolyte bath and charged with positive DC voltage.
-The parts act as electrical anodes (or positive terminals), while cathodes (negative terminals) inside the tank draw current from the parts through the conductive electrolyte liquid.
+The stainless steel electropolishing process begins by submerging the parts being treated in a temperature-controlled electrolyte bath that is connected to a positive DC voltage charge.
+The parts within the bath act as electrical anodes (or positive terminals), while cathodes (negative terminals) inside the tank draw current from the parts through the conductive electrolyte liquid.
 As the current travels from the parts to the cathodes, it draws metal ions from the surface of the parts through the electrolyte.
-After processing, electropolished parts will have a clean and polished surface.
+Throughout this process, the part surface area metal is dissolved in the electrolyte.
+This process can be tightly controlled to dissolve extremely small amounts of the parts surface area resulting in the capabilities micron level thickness of part surface area.

 The electrolyte solutions used for stainless steel electropolishing most often consist of high viscosity acid solutions, such as sulfuric or phosphoric acid mixtures.
 Arrow Cryogenics carefully formulates and maintains our electrolyte chemistries to ensure the best and most effective results for your stainless steel polishing project.